BatsResearch/planetarium/README.md

 Below is a flowchart providing an overview of the equivalence algorithm:

 ![Equivalence Algorithm Overview](assets/equivalence.png)
-<p style="text-align: center;">(Left) Two planning problems, in PDDL problem description, real-world scenario, and graph representations.
+<p align="center">(Left) Two planning problems, in PDDL problem description, real-world scenario, and graph representations.
 (Center) Fully specified graph representation.
 (Right) Graph isomorphism.</p>

 The key to this algorithm working is building a specially crafted "fully specify" function, which we build for each domain that we want to support.
 We provide implementations for the `blocksworld` and `gripper` domains in the `planetarium.oracle` module.